SuvamNaskar/SuvamNaskar.github.io/README.md

 - 👋 Hi, I’m @SuvamNaskar
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning BSc Computer Science Hons
+- 🌱 I’m currently a CS undergrad at RKMVCC
-- 💞️ I’m looking to internship on front-end development
+- 💞️ Intrested in Backend Development and Django Development
-- 📫 How to reach me => SuvamNaskar@outlook.in
+- 📫 How to reach me => suvamnaskar.dev@gmail.com